JollyBound/MetaChange/README.md

 # MetaChange
-iFrame based crypto exchange - ChangeNow affiliate
+iFrame based crypto exchange that anyone can integrate to their site - ChangeNow affiliate